attaakkhan/natural_questions/baseline/language/language/question_answering/decatt_docreader/README.md

 --num_train_steps=200 \
 --model_dir=models/nq_long
 ```
 The model of long answer is quite huge.
 So I did not upload it.
-And the prediction accuracy of it on sample dev-set of NQ is 50%.
+And for the result of evaluation of our model, you can check the data in our report.

 ### Example output of short answer pipeline model:
 [Google Drive](https://drive.google.com/drive/folders/1mUIgolfLt6c2_0ffkiHI80gMoWW8lODh?usp=sharing)